funwithbrains/funwithbrains.github.io/_mafia/setups/vampires.md

 > * Mandatory Observation: Tonight, you must follow a target player chosen for you by the Guard Captain.
 You will see who your target's targets are, if any, but you will not learn what actions they performed. *(This does not interfere with any actions you take using your original role.)*

 > ##### The Watcher
 >
+> You are the Watcher.
+You are charged with the task of finding The Chosen One and guiding them to protect the innocent from Vampires.
+>
 > * Desperate Search: Once per night, you may investigate one target player.
 You will receive results in the form of "The Chosen One"/"Not The Chosen One".
 If your target is The Chosen One, they will learn that you contacted them, and they will become The Slayer in addition to their current role. *(The Slayer will still be The Chosen One, retaining each ability from that role.)*
 > * Paranoia Vulnerability: Be careful!
 If the Overzealous Paladin protects you, they will make you temporarily paranoid, and your Desperate Search for that night will result in "Not The Chosen One" no matter what!